-After a delicious lunch there will be some time to rest before heading out for the afternoon Panama jungle tour.
-You may want to keep your eyes on the skies above, as it is the peak of raptor migration season in Panama!
-Potentially thousands of migrating Turkey Vultures, Swainson’s and Broad-winged hawks could be passing over the Tower at any time.
-We will prepare to head out again this afternoon to Summit Municipal Park and Botanical Gardens.
-Here, among many great birds and wildlife found on the property, including Central American Agouti, Laughing Falcon, Tropical Mockingbird, Giant Whiptail, Crimson-backed Tanager and hundreds of species of birds recorded here, we can visit some of the enclosures of Panama’s native fauna.
+This afternoon we visit the Summit Municipal Park and Botanical Gardens.
+Here are both wild and enclosed animals.
+Roaming freely we can find Central American Agoutis, Central American Ameivas, Laughing Falcons, Tropical Mockingbirds, Crimson-backed Tanagers plus hundreds of species of other birds.
+We visit some of the enclosures housing Panama’s native fauna.
 In the 1960s, Summit Botanical Gardens started receiving injured and non-releasable animals from all over Panama.
 Now, this facility houses over 100 animals including macaws, spider monkeys, tapirs, jaguar, puma and Panama’s national bird, the Harpy Eagle.
-We will make a stop to visit “Panama”, a non-releasable Harpy Eagle living at this wildlife refuge.
+We will make a stop to visit a non-releasable Harpy Eagle living at this wildlife refuge.
 It is a great opportunity to see some species that are rather difficult to encounter in the wild in Panama.

 AM: Pipeline Road (20 minutes from Canopy Tower)

-After a hot breakfast on the Canopy Tower’s 3rd floor dining room, surrounded by the forest canopy, we will board the birdmobile once again and head out on today’s Panama jungle tour to the world famous Pipeline Road — once an access road built during WWII to serve a pipeline installed as a precautionary measure for the Panama Canal, now surrounded by mature secondary lowland forest and protected within the boundaries of Soberania National Park.
-Pipeline Road boasts incredible biodiversity—over 500 species of birds have been recorded in these Caribbean slope forests, as well as hundreds of mammals, reptiles and amphibians, and even more insects and trees and plants.
-As we walk the first part of the gravel road, we will watch for 5 species of trogons, Whooping and Rufous motmots, Cinnamon and Crimson-crested woodpeckers, 3 species of manakins, hummingbirds, raptors, peccaries, lizards, butterflies, insects and more.
-We can hope to come across a swarm of army ants, where many species of birds attend the feeding frenzy!
-Central American Whiptail and Striped Rocket Frog may be seen along the road.
-Our list will no doubt be extensive from the morning alone!
-After our full morning in this superb forest, we will make our way back to the CANOPY TOWER for LUNCH.
+After some time on the observation deck, head down to a hot breakfast at the Canopy Tower’s third floor dining room, surrounded by the forest canopy just outside the open windows.
+We will board our vehicle once again and head out to the world-famous Pipeline Road — once an access road built during WWII to serve a pipeline installed as a precautionary measure for the Panama Canal.
+Surrounded by mature secondary lowland forest and protected within the boundaries of Soberania National Park.
+Pipeline Road boasts incredible biodiversity—over 500 species of birds have been recorded in these Caribbean slope forests, as well as hundreds of mammals, reptiles and amphibians, and even more insects and trees and other plants.
+As we walk the first part of the gravel road, we will watch for five species of trogons, Whooping and Rufous Motmots, Cinnamon and Crimson-crested Woodpeckers, three species of manakins, hummingbirds, raptors, peccaries, lizards, frogs, butterflies, insects and more.
+It is hard to decide whether to look up or down!
+We hope to come across a swarm of army ants, where many species of birds attend the feeding frenzy!
+Howard is an army ant specialist, and we can look forward to his very entertaining talk on social insects.
+Central American Whiptails and Striped Rocket Frogs may be seen along the road.
+Our list from the morning alone will no doubt be extensive!
+After a full morning in this superb forest, we will make our way back to the CANOPY TOWER for LUNCH.